 As you can see, content marketing is a fairly old concept, but I have news for you.
 I can offer you far older examples.
 This is because content marketing essentially refers to the act of creating and distributing content that is intended to drive action and influence a targeted audience.
 So when content exists as a means of influencing, driving action, or furthering the wishes of the publisher of that content, you have content marketing.

 By extension, many works of literature are essentially content marketing pieces, some more directly so than others.
 While the intent may be hidden under allegories and plot development in some examples, it’s front and center in others.
 Essays, bulletins, and political cartoons, all popular ways of spreading ideas and sharing news, can also fall into this category.

 Take Plato’s Republic for example.
 This was written in 380 BCE and it intended to influence readers regarding the nature of justice and the superiority of one form of ruling over others.
 The argument at the center of the piece is to establish a definition of what would make a state ideal as a model for future societies.
 This intent to influence and drive action makes this a form of content marketing.

-Next, consider Jonathan Swift’s A Modest Proposal which was published anonymously in 1729.
+Next, consider Jonathan Swift’s A Modest Proposal, which was published anonymously in 1729.
 This was a satirical essay that suggested that poor people sell their young for food as a way of earning money and reducing their burden in life.
 The true intent was to highlight the economic policies and attitudes held by the British regarding the Irish.
-Through sheer shock value it aimed to gather attention, influence opinion, all characteristics of content marketing.
+Through sheer shock value, it aimed to gather attention and influence opinion, all characteristics of content marketing.

 In case you’re not sure where to start, or don’t quite trust your instinct yet, here are some basic guidelines for producing content marketing pieces: